 An incredible amount of innovation went into designing a fan system capable of cooling such a high-performance device.
 Instead of adding extra fans, we engineered a single, larger fan that pulls air upwards through a bottom intake.
-As air passes vertically through the centre of the device, it absorbs heat and carries it out of the top.
+As air passes vertically through the center of the device, it absorbs heat and carries it out the top.
 It’s simple and elegant — and also astonishingly quiet.
-To achieve that, we had to consider every detail: the number of blades, the size of the blades, the spacing of the blades and even the shape of the blades.
-By minimising air resistance throughout the system, we were able to design a fan with backward-curved impeller blades that runs at fewer revolutions per minute, draws air more efficiently as it spins and creates considerably less noise.
+To achieve that, we had to consider every detail: the number of blades, the size of the blades, the spacing of the blades, and even the shape of the blades.
+By minimizing air resistance throughout the system, we were able to design a fan with backward-curved impeller blades that runs at fewer revolutions per minute, draws air more efficiently as it spins, and creates considerably less noise.